 At a minimum, a Metropolitan Planning Area (MPA) must cover the urbanized area and contiguous geographic areas likely to become urbanized within the next 20 years.
 The Niles-Buchanan-Cass Area Transportation Study (NATS) covers the Michigan portion of the South Bend, Indiana, urbanized area and the Elkhart, Indiana urbanized area as designated by the United States Census.
-The NATS area is defined by an area that includes communities in both Berrien and Cass Counties.
-The 2010 Census changed the urbanized area for the NATS study area, which led to Mason Township becoming the newest member to the NATS committees.
+The NATS planning area is defined by an area that includes communities in both Berrien and Cass Counties.
 The NATS MPO includes the following jurisdictions who each have voting representation on the NATS Policy Committee: